Spectrally Corrected Polynomial Approximation for Quantum Singular Value Transformation

 where $T_k(x) = \cos(k\,\arccos x)$ are Chebyshev polynomials of the first kind \cite{trefethen2019approximation}.
 All three methods satisfy the parity requirement by construction.
 However, they differ in the minimum degree $d$ needed to achieve the desired $\varepsilon$ accuracy, and how the coefficients $\{c_j\}$ are computed.
-Remez enforces accuracy in the $L^\infty$ sense over $[a,1]$; Mang minimizes an $L^2$ residual in the $\theta$-parametrization, which satisfies \eqref{eq:approx_goal} in practice, but without a uniform guarantee; and Sund\"{e}rhauf provides a closed-form analytical certificate for both boundedness and accuracy simultaneously.
+Remez enforces accuracy in the $L^\infty$ sense over $[a,1]$; Mang minimizes an $L^2$ residual in the $\theta$-parametrization, which satisfies \eqref{eq:approx_goal} in practice, but without a uniform guarantee; and S\"{u}nderhauf provides a closed-form analytical certificate for both boundedness and accuracy simultaneously.